Udaykiranreddy0608/kafka-docker-instance/README.md

 # kafka-docker-instance
-using kafka docker instance to spin kafka consumer and producer with zookeeper
+Following tutorial helps to spin a kafka consumer and producer with zookeeper (docker)

 Pull repo from